iBaa/PlexConnect/update/OSX/readme.txt

 ## OR

--- download this automator app only for updates http://stashbox.org/1367321/updater.zip
+-- download this app (only for OpenConnect) http://stashbox.org/1367545/OpenConnect.zip

 ## OR

--- download this automator app only for OpenConnect http://stashbox.org/1367545/OpenConnect.zip
+-- download this app (only for updates) http://stashbox.org/1367321/updater.zip